dimyG/jekyll-theme-chirpy/_posts/2021-04-23-the-pharaoh-and-the-millionaire.md

 ---
-title: Pies, slices and wealth
+title: The pharaoh and the millionaire
 author: Dimitris Georgoulas
 date: 2021-04-23 11:30:00 +0200
 categories: [Economics, economics]